 - Put off investments in computers and other equipment until next year.

-- Stock up on supplies and other office necessities next year.
+- Wait until next year to stock up on supplies and other office necessities.

 - Consider paying bonuses to your employees in January instead of December.